Develop Products Right!

 In many companies, manufacturing initiatives have led R&D to think beyond their immediate domain of responsibility-or, to use the popular term, think “outside the box”.
 For example, concurrent engineering is now common practice and this dictates that manufacturing processes should be developed simultaneously with the design of the product.
 However, this “box of thinking” ends with product shipment, whereas DFS requires R&D to extend their thinking to cover the lifetime use of the product.

-Recognition of the importance of support has grown over the last ten years.
+Recognition of the importance of support has grown over the years.
 Support used to be considered as just service and repair, a backwater not worthy of management attention.
 However, attitudes are now changing for three reasons:

 In many markets, support plays a key role in achieving customer satisfaction, and strongly influences repeat purchasing behavior.
 For example, a key reason why automobile owners do not remain loyal to a brand is because they have received poor after-sales service from dealers.